clee-jaist/MCIGP/README.md

 # MCIGP
 The code is being prepared and will be released within one month.
-All graspin videos are recoded at: https://www.youtube.com/@chenghaoli4532/playlists
+All grasping videos are recoded at: https://www.youtube.com/@chenghaoli4532/playlists